 - IsNumeric(Range(“C” & i)) = The data in our dataset starts from column C, so we passed C inside the Range method.

-- Run this code and notice that all the rows that were containing numeric values before are now hidden.
+All the rows containing numeric values are now hidden.

-Read More: Hide Duplicate Rows Based on One Column in Excel (4 Methods)
+Read More: VBA to Hide Rows Based on Criteria in Excel

 Steps: